* Moscow complains situation worse since Ukraine election

 by military force are making the situation worse.

-had given Ukraine until June 9 to resolve the two
+Ukraine until June 9 to resolve the two countries' long-running

 But two top Russian officials turned up the volume of Cold